openshift-pipelines/pipelines-as-code/README.md

 ```bash
 -$ tkn pac bootstrap
 ```

 and follow the questions and installation methods which will install Pipelines as Code on cluster and help you create a Github Application.

-feel free to look over the `--help` to see the different options on how to install for example on Github Enteprise.
+feel free to look over the `--help` to see the different options on how to install for example on Github Enterprise.

 This 10 minute video will guide you thought the `tkn-pac bootstrap` flow :